-Gail Frazier, PhD: The research focus of the Frazier lab is to elucidate the role of the WT-1 protein in the transcriptional control of tumorigenesis pathways.
+Gail Fraizer, PhD: The research focus of the Fraizer lab is to elucidate the role of the WT-1 protein in the transcriptional control of tumorigenesis pathways.

 Angelo DeLucia, PhD: Dr. Delucia’s lab investigates mechanisms of and strategies to block viral (human papilloma virus) carcinogenesis.

 William Lynch, PhD: Dr. Lynch is interested in cancer-associated mechanisms of neurotoxicity using, specifically, a murine leukemia virus model of neuropathology.

 James Hardwick, PhD: Dr. Hardwick’s laboratory is interested in the regulation and role of cytochrome P450 (CYP4) proteins in carcinogenesis.